Awesome075/gender-age-from-voice/README.md

-# Voice Gender and Age Prediction
+# Voice based Gender and Age Prediction

 This project is a mobile application that predicts a person's gender and age range based on their voice.
 It consists of a Flutter application for the frontend and a Python-based backend with machine learning models.